 In 1992, Terryl used the money from selling the screenplay to move to San Diego and open Cafe 222.
 By then, Terryl knew a thing or two about a great publicity stunt, so she put up billboards of herself around town with a waffle on her head.
 She became known as the ‘waffle lady’ and ‘waffle head,’ titles she proudly still holds today!

-Like the city around it, Cafe 222 continues to grow and change, with new dishes being added to the menu every few months or so.
-She’s careful to keep the favorites, but can’t help to feel inspired when she rediscovers a love for different types of grilled cheese or has a little fun with the waffle iron.
+Like the city around it, Cafe 222 continues to grow and change.
+They make sure to stay up to date with the latest kitchen management systems such as can be provided by companies like Revel Systems, as well as ensuring that new dishes are being added to the menu every few months or so.
+She’s careful to keep the favorites but can’t help to feel inspired when she rediscovers a newfound love for different types of grilled cheese or has a little fun with the waffle iron.

 She also has a few more restaurants to her credit in partnership with acclaimed chef, Carl Schroeder.
 Together, they opened BANKERS HILL BAR + Restaurant in 2010, and then an extension of the restaurant at San Diego International Airport in 2014.
 The popular airport restaurant was named “best airport sit-down dining” by USA Today 10Best readers, one of the “10 best airport restaurants in the world” by Men’s Journal, and the neighborhood eatery wins “Best Burger” time and time again by local media.